-- 1. Jet fuel, diesel, petrol, natural gas and biomass - 2.
-Biofuels and hydrogen (produced by other components in the system) - 3.
+- 1. Jet fuel, diesel, petrol, natural gas and LPG - 2.
+Biofuels, electrofuels and hydrogen (produced by other components in the system) - 3.
 Electric transport including smart charge and V2Gs (Vehicle to Grid)

 Industry, Various and Transport (except from electric transport) are defined by an annual demand, while all other demands are defined by both an annual demand (TWh per year) and an hourly distribution data set (name of data set from the data bank).